stephenhky/PyShortTextCategorization/docs/index.rst

 This repository is a collection of algorithms for multi-class classification to short texts using Python.
 Modules are backward compatible unless otherwise specified.
-Feel free to give suggestions or report issues through the Github_ page.
+Feel free to give suggestions or report issues through the Issue_ tab of the Github_ page.

 Contents: